bahlolab/FoundHaplo/Simulation_scripts/run_simulations/README.md

 nohup /path/run_simulations/cases/./run_controls.nf
 ```

-Each output text file in path_to_save should be concatenated to one text file
+Once the FoundHaplo run is completed, each output text file in path_to_save should be concatenated to one text file

 Run for cases...
 ```bash